ElenJ/biomed-extractor/docs/evaluation.md

   $$ F1 = 2 \times \frac{\text{Precision} \times \text{Recall}}{(\text{Precision} + \text{Recall})} $$

-- **Exact Match Rate:**
+- **Match Rate:**
-  Proportion of documents for which all PICO elements are correctly extracted.
+  Proportion of documents for which all PICO elements are correctly extracted (determined as recall=1).